-So when it comes to this lens, it’s very lightweight and small.
+So, when it comes to this lens, it’s very lightweight and small.

-Besides that, just like most of the G Master lenses, you can set this to focus, or Eye Autofocus got the focus hold button on the side and the manual and autofocus toggle switch.
+Besides that, just like most of the G Master lenses, you can set this to focus, or Eye Autofocus has the focus hold button on the side and the manual and autofocus toggle switch.

-This lens is absolutely insane.
 It’s my new favorite lens for video and photos, especially for nightclubs.